 A food forest is, as the name implies, a forest of food.
 The goal of this gardening and land management system is to mimic a woodland ecosystem with companion planting of edible trees, shrubs, perennials and annuals grown in a succession of layers.
 Fruit and nut trees are usually the canopy/overstory, while below is the understory of berry shrubs and edible ground plantings.
 Beneficial plants, or “companions,” are included to attract insects for natural pest management, as soil amenders providing nitrogen and mulch, or for other benefits.
 Working together, the plants form a forest garden ecosystem that functions long-term to increase water retention and infiltration, protect the soils from heavy rainfall events, establish windbreaks, increase soil fertility, expand wildlife habitat, and provide food, building and craft materials, medicines, and more.

-Construction of Pod 1, the SEGO Center, the walipini/aquapini infrastructure, etc. will include a zoned approach to develop permanent plantings around the associated earthworks for each of these locations.
+Construction of Pod 1, the Duplicable City Center, walipini/aquapini infrastructure, large-scale gardening strategy etc. will include a zone-development approach to develop maximize beneficial plantings around the associated earthworks for each of these locations.
 The immediate area surrounding each construction project will be considered a Zone 1 with maximum diversity and more intensive cultivation and inputs.
 Further out will be progressively Zoned from 2 – 4 with fewer and fewer species, needing less and less inputs and maintenance, and possibly even progressing to the creation of a Zone 5 (true wilderness).

 Listed on the pages linked below are descriptions of each of these areas and the plants we will be growing in them in our USDA Zone 7a-7b location (some Zone 8).
 Where genera are listed, it indicates that more than one species of that genus would be useful.
 Individual species listings indicate that the species in question has attributes of interest that are unique to the species.
 Those listing with a (†) indicate that these entries may be marginally adaptable onsite, and should therefore be considered experimental.